 1. Bitter foods fuel up the liver to produce more bile, which is a very important fluid that helps in the digestive process of the body.
 Therefore, more bile juice and enzymes produced would mean better digestion.
 That leads to better absorption of nutrients in the body.

-2. Bitter foods such as dandelion greens, kale and arugula are rich in nutrients that support the liver and its functions, such as detoxifying blood, metabolizing fats and managing cholesterol.
+2. Bitter foods such as dandelion greens, kale and arugula and bitter melon are rich in nutrients that support the liver and its functions, such as detoxifying blood, metabolizing fats and managing cholesterol.

 3. Healthy compounds in some foods are actually bitter.
 Spinach and carrots are rich in carotenoids; kale and cranberries are rich in flavonoids.
 These are compounds that give a slight bitter taste to these vegetables.